GoogleChromeLabs/form-troubleshooter/README.md

 ## Installation

-When released, this extensiousfn will be available from the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions).
+When released, this extension will be available from the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions).

 For the moment, you'll need to download the code, build, and install the extension from local files.
 Note that you will